vladcc/but-how-do-it-know/README.txt

 makefile - the make script.
 Before you compile make sure you change the OS variable at the start to WIN or LIN accordingly. "make" or "make all" compiles the whole project.
-You can compile the virtual machine, the processesor, the disassembler, the assembler, and lang with "make vm", "make preproc", "make dis", "make asm", and "make lang" respectively.
+You can compile the virtual machine, the preprocessor, the disassembler, the assembler, and lang with "make vm", "make preproc", "make dis", "make asm", and "make lang" respectively.
 "make clean" removes all binary/object files.
 It does not touch anything inside /jcp/bin/